Lucia's Blog: 2020-03-08

 Isaiah 5:20-21

-It was wrong for Pilate to declare, “I find no fault in him” and then deliver Jesus to his soldiers to be crucified.
+It was wrong for Pilate to declare, “I find no fault in him,” and then deliver Jesus to his soldiers to be crucified.
 However, Jesus Himself declared them guilty of greater sin who delivered Him over to Pilate.
 Sin is sin, right is right, wrong is wrong, and some sins are more sinful than others.
 Our generation has a difficult time finding a reason to condemn even the grossest of immorality.
 They walk in darkness because they invent their own "ethics."
-Let us consider what God has to say about the "ethics of right and wrong."
+Let us consider what God says about the "ethics of right and wrong."

 I. WHAT IS RIGHT AND WRONG?

-There was a time when our people understood clearly the concept of right and wrong in our nation.
+There was a time when our people clearly understood right and wrong in our nation.
 Even those who committed crimes understood such criminal acts despite knowing better.
-Up until the last half-century, all recorded history was characterized by a clear understanding of moral absolutes.
+Until the last half-century, all recorded history was characterized by a clear understanding of moral absolutes.
 From the Babylon Code of Hammurabi to Bible faith ethics, every culture acknowledged certain behaviors as wrong and evil.
-Our nation's standards for moral principles of conduct and ethics emerged mostly from the Ten Commandments, the New Testament teachings of Christ and the apostolic teachings, especially the written letters of the apostle Paul.
+Our nation's standards for moral principles of conduct and ethics emerged mainly from the Ten Commandments, the New Testament teachings of Christ, and the apostolic teachings, especially the written letters of the apostle Paul.
 Our society generally accepted certain foundational laws and moral absolutes.
 The following things were considered good and right:

 1. Human life.